nexus-devs/NexusHub/core/README.md

 ### Method Handling
 **Basic Usage:**
 Imagine a script saved as `/methods/items/statistics.js`.
 Once connected, we'll let the API node know that there's an available resource at `/items/statistics`.
-This will automatically generate a route on our RESTful API at runtime.
+This will automatically generate a route on our RESTful API for all methods at runtime.
 <br>
 <br>
 #### Endpoint Customization